dio22222/Weather-API/README.md

 A RESTful API written in PHP that provides you with Weather Forecast for over 200,000 cities &amp; Historical Weather Data Search for All Major Greek Cities, using the power of Open Weather Map API.

 # Build Instructions
-Your Project must inlclude a "db_config.json" file inside the top-level folder "config" with your database configuration.
+Your Project must inlclude:
+A "db_config.json" file inside the top-level folder "config" with your database configuration.

 ex.
 {